 Buildings That Contain Rent Stabilized Units

-On this page, you will find general guidelines for identifying if your apartment may be rent stabilized as well as downloadable listings of buildings in New York City that contain rent stabilized apartments.
+On this page, you will find general guidelines for identifying if a building may contain rent stabilized units as well as downloadable listings of buildings in New York City that contain rent stabilized apartments.
 The lists do not indicate which apartments in these buildings are rent stabilized, but rather, only those buildings that contain at least one rent stabilized unit.